kiyoad/docker-xvfb-jp/README.md

 ### Installing

-1. If necessary, modify the Dockerfile and localize it.
+1. Localize the Dockerfile as necessary.(Default: Japanese)
     * The following are localized parts.

     ```